celise88/Pathfinder/README.md

     * The classification model underlying the skills extractor is a custom distilbert-base-uncased binary classification model that was finetuned using a balanced dataset comprised of the emsi (now Lightcast) open skills database and a random sample of the dbpedia database.
 The model achieved an f1 score of 0.967 on the validation sample (accuracy of 0.967, loss of 0.096).
 It can be accessed via Hugging Face: https://huggingface.co/celise88/distilbert-base-uncased-finetuned-binary-classifier.
     * Cohere's LLM is used to get the neural text embeddings.
 (This is why a cohere API key is needed for the new functionality to work in this release; I plan to incorporate an open-source embedding model in a future release.)

-* Version 1.1.2 (current version) - 1/29/2024 - Migrated from finetuned Distilbert LLM to Mistral (see https://huggingface.co/mistralai/Mistral-7B-v0.1 for more information).
+* Version 1.1.2 (current version) - 1/29/2024 - Migrated from a finetuned Distilbert LLM and Cohere.ai's embedding model to Mistral (see https://huggingface.co/mistralai/Mistral-7B-v0.1 for more information).